 LCOY Canada 2022 is 100% virtual conference on October 22 to allow everyone the chance to attend without obstacles.

-LCOY Canada is inviting youth (ages 15-35) and youth organizations to come together for the first time to discuss climate change in Canada and plan together what we can do about it.
+LCOY Canada is inviting youth (ages 15-35) and youth organizations to come together to discuss climate change in Canada and plan together what we can do about it.

 LCOYs are designed to allow youth of a country to contribute to the work being done at the highest level of the United Nations.
 All LCOYs write an Output policy document demanding global decision makers at COP to take action on climate change.

 Sometimes conferences have a tendency to not amount toward any specific action afterward.
 We are designing LCOY Canada 2022 to be better than that, so every youth that attends finds something they can start doing tomorrow for climate action.

 Dr. Xuebin Zhang is Senior Research Scientist with Climate Research Division, Environment and Climate Change Canada.
 His main research interest is the understanding of how and why the climate, in particular its extreme weather and climate events, has changed over the past century and how it is likely to change in the future.
 He works closely with the users of climate information.
 He is a Fellow of the Royal Society of Canada.
 He serves as Editor-in-Chief for the journal Weather and Climate Extremes.
 He served as a coordinating lead author for the chapter on Weather and Climate Extreme Events in a Changing Climate of the IPCC 6th Assessment WGI Report, and he was also a lead author for the IPCC Special Report on managing the risks of extreme events and the 5th Assessment Working Group I Report.
 In addition, he led the assessment on changes in temperature and precipitation for Canada’s Changing Climate Report.